SapitoSucio/froggo-guides/docs/script_commands.md

    if (.@options & 4)   mes "Option 3 is activated";
    if (.@options & 8)   mes "Option 4 is activated";
    if (.@options & 16)   mes "Options 5 is activated";
-This would return the messages about option 2, 3 and 5 being shown (since we've set the 2,4 and 16 bit to 1).
+This would return the messages about option 2, 3 and 5 being shown (since we`ve set the 2,4 and 16 bit to 1).
 ```